CartoDB/academy/_app/_tutorials/counting_points_polygons.md

 <span class="wrap-border"><img src="/academy/img/tutorials/counting_points_polygons/point_polygon_layers.jpg" alt="A map showing points and polygons" /></span>

-## Analyze the Map by Intersecting Layers
+## Analyzing the Map by Intersecting Layers

 You can count all the points (populated places) in the polygon (European countries) by applying the _Intersect second layer_ analysis option, and style the results based on the analysis.